The FRC announced an Audit reform including the operational separation of the Big 4, but what does this mean?

 11 March 2020

-The after-effects of questions surrounding audits conducted by ‘The big 4’, have called for greater confidence in the audit market, there is a general shift towards more regulation and stronger governance which could have an impact on the role.
-Accountants will need to be more aware of the environment within businesses are operating and the factors that affect their growth and therefore more able to identify potential discrepancies.
+The after-effects of questions surrounding audits conducted by ‘The big 4’, have called for greater confidence in the audit market.
+There is a general shift towards more regulation and stronger governance which could have an impact on the role.
+Accountants will need to be more aware of the environment which businesses are operating in and the factors that affect their growth and therefore more able to identify potential discrepancies.

-There are different ways of funding that are now emerging – for instance, blockchain, digital wallet payments – do any of these place a block on cash, how long do they take to be received?
-Questions you need to be aware of.
+There are different ways of funding that are now emerging – for instance, blockchain, digital wallet payments – however, do any of these place a block on cash, how long do they take to be received?
+These are questions you need to be aware of.

-The role is now evolving to become more of business advisor and you will be expected to look beyond the data and numbers – being able to interpret, explain and advise on strategies will be expected and become the norm as you collaborate with the business on forward-thinking strategies.
+The role is now evolving to become more of business advisor and you will be expected to look beyond the data and numbers – being able to interpret, explain and advise on strategies becoming the norm as you collaborate with the business on forward-thinking strategies.

 Multi Cultural Teams

 Teams are becoming more diverse so you will need to understand international cultures, countries and possess the interpersonal skills required with which to interpret different data and communicate with different teams across countries, continents and time-zones.

 There is already a skills gaps with talent recruiters struggling to find people with the necessary sector knowledge, business awareness, communications skills and global perspective required to fully embrace these roles and help business owners meet their ambitions.

 Download our guide to...
 How to get more from your accountant